 This has been an opportunity to express myself for the woman I am, allow others to know me as a person, not a number, and has helped me gain insight on gender diversity.
 My goal for this course was to open people’s eyes to the “inside” world in hopes that they can see us as beautiful women, not as criminals. --Inside Student

 I am privileged to have had the opportunity to watch and facilitate the process of 27 amazing human beings come together and learn and share and laugh and cry and talk about gender and life and hopes and fears.
 It has been about further understanding that our differences don’t divide us but bring us closer, give us more knowledge and make us more unique and compassionate people to each other. --Jessica Kilbourn, Inside-Out WGST 202 Course Instructor

-An Inside Out section of WGST 202 Introduction to Gender and Sexuality will be offered on Tuesday evenings in the winter semester, 2014.
+An Inside Out section of WGST 202 Introduction to Gender and Sexuality will be offered on Tuesday evenings in the fall semester, 2015.